sheerun/vim-polyglot/README.md

 - Solid syntax and indentation support.
 Only the best language packs.
 - All unnecessary files are ignored (like enormous documentation from php support).
 - No support for esoteric languages, only most popular ones (modern too, like `slim`).
 - Each build is tested by automated vimrunner script on CI.
-Spee `spec` directory.
+See `spec` directory.

 \*To be completely honest, concatenated `ftdetect` script takes around `3ms` to load.